venzee/generator-venzee-serverless/generators/content/templates/.deploy/README.md

    - :exclamation: **`*.env` files must never be checked in!**
-   - :information_source: The project is by default configured to ignore `*.env` files when committing and pushing to git.
+   - :information_source: The project is by default configured to ignore `*.env` files when committing and pushing to Git.

 1. Set the `COVERALLS_REPO_TOKEN` environment variable in the file to the value of the token of your Coveralls repo.